-The presence of unexploded ordnance is just one of many threats to children in Tigray, due to an ongoing crisis that has only escalated since fighting erupted in the region over a year ago.
+The presence of unexploded ordnance is just one of many threats to Ethiopian kids in Tigray, due to an ongoing crisis that has only escalated since fighting erupted in the region over a year ago.
 Since then, scores of children have died of starvation, with many more at risk as the civil conflict extends deeper into neighboring regions Afar and Amhara.

 Tens of thousands of children caught in Ethiopia conflict are severely malnourished